open/close all folders

 - Perfect Stranger: The least likely suspect to have been the killer is the killer of course.
 Duh.

-- Inception, dealing with layered dreams, has to end with a shot that reveals at least one more layer.
+- Inception, dealing with layered dreams, has to end with a shot that implies at least one more layer.
+(Though Christopher Nolan says as far as he's concerned, that actually was reality in the last scene.)

 - Science fiction writer Philip K. Dick somehow managed to load most of his novels with bizarre plot twists, though he remarked in an interview once that (like Shyamalan later) he found fans expecting twist endings.